atomantic/DeforumStableDiffusionLocal/README.md

 **There should be another extra file `AdaBins_nyu.pt` which should be downloaded into `./pretrained` folder, [the download link is here](https://cloudflare-ipfs.com/ipfs/Qmd2mMnDLWePKmgfS8m6ntAg4nhV5VkUyAydYBp8cWWeB7/AdaBins_nyu.pt)**

 ## How to use it?

 For more info go see [HelixNGC7293](https://github.com/HelixNGC7293/DeforumStableDiffusionLocal) I only use this command at the moment:

 ```
-python run.py --enable_animation_mode --settings runSettings_Template.txt
+python run.py --enable_animation_mode --settings runSettings_Template.json
 ```

 **The output results will be available at `./output` folder.**

 All the needed variables & prompts for Deforum Stable Diffusion are set in the txt file (You can refer to the [Colab](https://colab.research.google.com/github/deforum/stable-diffusion/blob/main/Deforum_Stable_Diffusion.ipynb) page for definition of all the variables), you can have many of settings files for different tasks.
-There is a template file called `runSettings_Template.txt`.
+There is a template file called `runSettings_Template.json`.
 You can create your own txt settings file as well.

 That's it!